Visiting in California (CDCR)

 What to Wear

-The dress code is strict, and getting turned away for clothing is one of the most common and frustrating experiences for visitors.
-Take this seriously.
+The dress code is strict, and being turned away over clothing is one of the most common reasons a visit is delayed or denied.

 Colors to Avoid